 Trans 309.24 Medical and surgical equipment.
-1) All ambulances shall be equipmed with the following:
+(1) All ambulances shall be equipped with the following:

-- (1) All ambulances shall be equipped with the following: - (a) An automatic, semiautomatic or manual defibrillator as specified in the standard operating procedures approved by the medical director of the service, and included in the plan approved by the department of health and family services, with appropriately sized defibrillation or conduction pads.
-This paragraph applies to all "in-service" ambulances. - (am) Two transparent nonrebreathing reservoir oxygen masks of each size, adult and child, and 2 infant size masks with adequate length tubing, and 2 adult nasal cannula.
+- (a) An automatic, semiautomatic or manual defibrillator as specified in the standard operating procedures approved by the medical director of the service, and included in the plan approved by the department of health services, with appropriately sized defibrillation or conduction pads.
+This paragraph applies to all - (am) Two transparent nonrebreathing reservoir oxygen masks of each size, adult and child, and 2 infant size masks with adequate length tubing, and 2 adult nasal cannula.
 All masks, tubing and cannulas shall be single-patient use.